Determining the Value of Your Intellectual Property

 In such a climate, businesses that base their operations on intangible assets and innovation have a higher likelihood of thriving.
 Intellectual property can help you legally protect and capitalize on these inventions.

 Contrary to popular belief, the number one reason firms acquire intellectual property is not for litigation purposes, but to have legal and transferable proof of ownership to some of their most important intangible assets.
 Intellectual property valuation can help you determine the true value of your business and capitalize on assets that you may not have been aware of possessing.
-It is estimated that approximately two thirds of businesses in the United States have intangible assets that are potentially eligible for intellectual property protections and the advantages they entail.
+It is estimated that approximately two-thirds of businesses in the United States have intangible assets that are potentially eligible for intellectual property protections and the advantages they entail.

 What are the advantages of intellectual property valuation?

 Significantly for newer businesses, an accurate and substantiated valuation of intellectual property assets is statistically likely to increase outside investment into your venture.
+See more statistics on the value and importance of intellectual property.

 The difference between quantitative and qualitative valuations

-Quantitative valuation relies on measurable data or numerical information to produce an estimate of the value of your asset(s).
+Quantitative valuation relies on measurable data or numerical information to produce an estimate of the value of your assets.
 It attempts to answer the question by providing a monetary value or contribution that the intellectual property provides, whether directly to the business or indirectly by increasing the value of other parts of the operation or appeal to investors.
-Sample metrics can include similar market transactions in the industry, assessing the cost incurred in obtaining the intellectual property in question, and the cost of replacing the gains made by the IP in question with another method.
+Sample metrics can include similar market transactions in the industry, assessing the cost incurred in obtaining the intellectual property in question, and the cost of replacing the gains made by the intellectual property in question with another method.

 Qualitative methods of valuation attempt to provide a non-monetary estimate of the value of intellectual property by rating it on the basis of its strategic impact, brand loyalty held by consumers, its impact on the company's future growth, and other intangible metrics that do not rely solely on numbers.